browshanravan/pvalue_inspector/README.md

 # pvalue_inspector

-## What is this app?
+## About this project

-This meant to showcase how you can make an app using a few lines of code and a UI, utilising streamlit, to create simple packages.
+This project is meant to showcase how you can make an app using a few lines of code and a UI, utilising [streamlit](https://streamlit.io), to create simple packages.

 This app allows you to upload your data and perform significance test analysis.